Simplify Green Claim Verification And Certification With The SGS Green Mark

 Following the company's piloting of the scheme, a range of companies from electronic and textile sectors have already gained the SGS Green Mark with consumers now benefiting from products displaying the SGS logo and QR code.

-Eric Wang, Global Deputy Technical Head, Softlines at SGS said:“It is heartening to see our certification increasingly relied upon by manufacturers, brands and retailers to demonstrate the sustainability of their products and supply chains.
-Ultimately the SGS Green Mark enables a growing tide of environmentally conscious consumers to be better informed on the impacts of their purchases and to make greener choices.”

-Charles Ly Wa Hoi, Executive Vice President, Connectivity & Products and Health & Nutrition, SGS said:“We anticipate that the SGS Green Mark, with its independent third-party assessment, will become a market leading solution for environmentally responsible organizations around the world.
-As a recognized industry megatrend, sustainability remains at the heart of SGS's vision and is expected to be a key driver to accelerate corporate growth and build even greater trust amongst clients and consumers over the coming decades.”
+Charles Ly Wa Hoi, Executive Vice President, SGS said: "We anticipate that the SGS Green Mark, with its independent third-party assessment, will become a market-leading solution for environmentally responsible organizations around the world."

 Customer testimonials: